Vision Zero and Psychosocial Wellbeing

 Konsulent fra Human House taler om Vision Zero og et godt psykisk arbejdsmiljø

-Vision Zero and psychosocial wellbeing are not only about preventing stress and dissatisfaction – they are about making wellbeing and mental health a natural and prioritised part of your workplace culture.
+Vision Zero and the psychosocial wellbeing are not only about preventing stress and dissatisfaction – they are about making wellbeing and mental health a natural and prioritised part of your workplace culture.
 By integrating wellbeing into your business strategy, actively involving both leaders and employees, and focusing on social support, autonomy, and opportunities for development, you create a workplace that attracts, retains, and engages talented people.

-Assess your organisation’s preventive maturity level
+Assess your organisation’s level of prevention

 • The proactive level: The organisation prioritises psychosocial wellbeing, seeking to prevent psychosocial challenges before they occur.